tracyone/love.vim/README.md

 "Default setting

-" default support option,you can add others but save aciton mightbe failed "beause of some autocomand or filetype detection or some Plugin
+"default support option,you can add other options but save aciton mightbe failed "beause of some autocommands or filetype detection or some Plugins

 let g:love_support_option = ["cmdheight","gfn","gfw","linespace",
             \"nu","rnu","ic","wrap","et","mouse","ls","stal","go",